ashtonG/mpdgems/man/mpdircbot.1.md

 ## DESCRIPTION

-**mpdircbot** is a simple IRC bot that listens to private messages and controls the MPD playback accordingly.
+**mpdircbot** is a simple IRC bot that listens to private and channel messages and controls the MPD playback accordingly.

 It recognizes the following commands: